OrenGurevitch/BIOPAC_data_analysis/README.md

     │   │   │                 via NeuroKit, saving them as CSV files.
     │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   └── train_model.py
+    │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   └── visualize.py
-    │   │   └── visualize.py
     │   │
     │   ├── gui           <- Script containing the gui code for user input and data selection